IntelligentMap/Cartographer/docs/blog.md

 bodyclass: blog-page
 ---

-## Leaflet Developer Blog
+## Cartographer Developer Blog

-The main place for all important Leaflet-related news, tutorials, tips and development notes.
+The main place for all important Cartographer-related news, tutorials, tips and development notes.
 [Subscribe to Atom feed](atom.xml)

 ---